Kšice: Administrative division

+Etymology

+The name Kšice has its root in the Old Czech word kšice, meaning 'long hair'.
+It is not certain whether it was the name of a settler or the name of a forested mountain.

 Geography

 Kšice is located about 25 km east of Tachov and 27 km west of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is the hill Stelka at 547 m above sea level.

 History

 The first written mention of Kšice is from 1369.
 It was then part of the Stříbro estate.
 Silver and lead were mined in the vicinity of the village.
 At the end of the 19th century, the last mine was closed down.

 After the Munich Agreement in 1938, the village was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.

 In 1971, Lomnička was joined to the municipality.
 From 1980 to 1991, Kšice was a municipal part of Stříbro.
 Since 1992, it has been a separate municipality.